-Visit the club's sked site at http://sked.skccgroup.com.
+Visit the club's sked site at https://sked.skccgroup.com.
 It's a fun, friendly place.
 New members and beginners are encouraged to join!
-No commands to learn, no Mickey Mousing around with new software.
-The system simply asks you to provide some basic info about yourself and, presto, you get a list of all SKCC members looking for some cw fun!
+No commands to learn, no Mickey Moussing around with new software.
+The system simply asks you to provide some basic info about yourself and, presto, you get a list of all SKCC members looking for some CW fun!
 Can't get any easier than that!
 A hearty "thank you" to Mark, K7MJG, for developing the sked page.
 A link to it also appears under SKCC Community in the navigation column at left.

 Looking for SKCC related software?
 Download club related software free.
 Programs like W5ZR's SKCC Awards tracker.
 If you are a software author and have club or CW related programs to contribute, please contact the firstname.lastname@example.org See the Files and downloads under Member services at left.

 We have all faced the daunting task of firing-up the radio for that first CW contact.
 Now you can take that shaky, uncertain hand and turn it into a confident, firm fist with the help of our group of SKCC Morse Code Elmers.
 Simply click on the Morse Elmers link at left, choose from the list of Elmers, send him or her an email requesting a sked, and before you know it you'll be enjoying the thrill of sending and receiving solid CW.
 The SKCC Elmer Manager is Jeff K9JP.